Andes Field Camp

 Registration Procedure with Cornell:

-After being accepted by Professor Kay, you need to register officially for EAS 4170 in the special program division of the Cornell Summer Session.
+After being accepted into the program, you need to register officially for EAS 4170 in the special program division of the Cornell Summer Session.
 EAS 4170 is an official Cornell course and credit can be transferred to other colleges and universities.
 Forms and instructions for registration are in the Cornell summer brochure available through the Cornell Summer Session, B20 Day Hall, Cornell University, Ithaca, NY 14853.
 Phone: 1-607-255-4987.
 FAX: 255-9697.
 E-mail: firstname.lastname@example.org.
 Registration information is available online at http://www.sce.cornell.edu/sp/index.php.

 University of Buenos Aires